CiscoAI/kubeflow-examples/tf-mnist/README.md

 This tutorial contains instructions to build an **end to end kubeflow app** on a Kubernetes cluster running on Google Kubernetes Engine (GKE) with minimal prerequisites.
 *It should work on any other K8s cluster as well.*
-The mnist model is trained and served from a NFS mount.
-This example is intended for beginners with zero/minimal experience in kubeflow.
+The mnist model is trained and served from an NFS mount.
+**This example is intended for beginners with zero/minimal experience in kubeflow.**

 This tutorial demonstrates: